mica-web/mica-web.github.io/gd-431/02/debugging-html.md

 %}

 ## Next Steps
-If this activity made you want to review some HTML, I highly recommend these lessons from the tutorial <cite>HTML & CSS Is Hard (But it doesn’t have to be)</cite> by Oliver James:
+If this activity made you want to review some HTML, I highly recommend these lessons from the tutorial <cite>HTML & CSS Is Hard (but it doesn’t have to be)</cite> by Oliver James:
 - [Basic Web Pages](https://www.internetingishard.com/html-and-css/basic-web-pages/){% include estimate.html time=16 %}
 - [Links and Images](https://www.internetingishard.com/html-and-css/links-and-images/){% include estimate.html time=20 %}
 - [Semantic HTML](https://www.internetingishard.com/html-and-css/semantic-html/){% include estimate.html time=22 %}